When we say “advertisement“ or simply mention ads, we will usually receive two types of immediate reactions, depending on the target’s position.

 Pay per sale is pretty straightforward: once the customer purchases the product, you will receive a percentage of the sale price, determined beforehand in the deal you’ve made with the provider.
 This type of advertising works the best if your audience shows great interest in the product you’re promoting, its price is acceptable, and its quality is acknowledged.
 In other words, you are sure that there will be buyers within your community.

 Pay per lead is something like a more complex version of “pay per sale”.
 Your job here is to persuade customers (members of your community) to get properly involved with what the provider is offering.
 They should be interested enough to visit the provider’s website, register there, go for a trial version of the product, subscribe to newsletter.
-You may already suspect that this concept would best suit software, based on the customer’s engagement.
-Besides the ad itself, your own personal comment on the product can do wonders, likewise a well-composed blog.
+You may already suspect that this concept would be best suited for software, based on the customer’s engagement.
+Besides the ad itself, your own personal comment on the product can do wonders, likewise a well-composed blog or a video.
 Pay per lead actually combines organic marketing and paid advertisement for the best conversion rate.

 Pay per click is (seemingly) the simplest of the bunch: all the user needs to do is click on the ad, which will redirect them to the provider’s website.
 The frequency of clicks, or more specifically, increase in web traffic on the provider’s website will in turn increase your pay.
 However, to achieve this simplicity, your ad’s placement should be both immediate and unobtrusive; remember the story about the “annoyance factor”?
 As a criterion, try to recall which ads you had clicked in the past, how they were presented to you, and why you thought it was a good idea to click on them.
 If an ad isn’t appealing to you, it probably won’t be appealing to your users either.